gitkenan/Data_Structures_and_Algorithms/README.md

-## Data Structures and Algorithms
+# Data Structures and Algorithms

-My solutions to various problems that either come to my head or were found online.
-The goal here is to not stay rusty in my Python skills and generally to have a place to display my work.
+Welcome to my repository of solutions for various programming problems!
+Whether they are challenges that popped into my mind or were discovered online, this repository serves as a virtual notepad to showcase my understanding, ability and progression in Python.

-# Main goal
+## Main Goal

-The main goal here is to advance my skillset in Python and my understanding.
-I will first start by solving the problems, moving onto adding comments to explain in more depth how these problems are solved and what the Python commands mean.
-The main objective here is to increase understanding.
+The primary aim of this repository is to enhance my Python programming skills and deepen my understanding of data structures and algorithms.
+I start by tackling problems and then go the extra mile by adding detailed comments to explain the inner workings of my solutions.
+The key objective here is to foster a deeper understanding of the code.

-# Specific goals
+## Specific Goals
-I want to slowly become more complex in my problem solving and understanding.
-Despite some of these solutions being easy to find online, the important thing here is that I display comments which explain to the reader how to understand the solution.
-Let's be real, as a developer it's rare we write completely original code, the real value is in understanding and ettiquete.

-# A note about comments
-From the usual correct ettiquete of code comments is to be brief and explain the 'why' of the code you are commenting on.
-In this repository, like others, I will be disregarding this ettiquete at times for the purpose of self-education and revision.
-This is in accordance with the main objective of this repository.
+I aspire to gradually delve into more complex problems and concepts as I progress.
+While it's true that many of these solutions can be found online, the real value lies in the explanatory comments.
+Let's face it, as developers, our value is not in how original your code is.
+The true worth comes from understanding and implementation.

+## A Note About Comments

+While the conventional code comment etiquette emphasizes brevity and explaining the 'why' of the code, this repository occasionally deviates from that norm.
+This is done intentionally to facilitate self-education and review, aligning with the repository's primary objective.

-# Extra bonuses
+## Extra Bonuses

-This project is one which allows for frequent updates which will keep my fresh in my Git skills and show my eagerness to keep contributing to the code.
-I also look forward to be able to explore and learn new areas in Python such as testing.
+This project offers the added benefit of frequent updates, keeping my Git skills sharp and demonstrating my ongoing commitment to coding.
+I'm also excited to delve into new areas of Python, such as testing, as part of this learning journey.

+Feel free to explore, learn, and share in my journey of growth and discovery!